 These strategies are no longer effective.

 Because our world is oversaturated with advertisements, the best B2B sales tip to generate leads and create an interactive experience for both you and the prospect is to focus your efforts on communicating with the buyer persona rather than treating every single person as a potential customer.

 Why Videos Make Remote Interactions Personal

-Another B2B sales tip to create engaging and interactive sales experiences for your customers is to utilize videos during the virtual selling process.
-Especially now that most sales processes are remote, videos can help make remote communication more engaging and personalized.
+Another B2B sales tip to create engaging and interactive sales experiences for your customers is to utilize videos and other interactive elements during the virtual selling process.
+Especially now that most deal cycles are remote, videos can help make remote communication more engaging and personalized.

 In an experiment published by the Journal of Experimental Social Psychology, it was found that face-to-face requests were 34 times more likely to produce positive responses than emails.

 Especially in the world of digital sales, using video to make remote interactions personal can look like creating and sending introduction messages to prospects or even just turning on your camera during virtual conversations on platforms like Google Meet (below), Zoom, WebEx Meetings, etc.

 How To Maximize Time and Efficiency Using Video

 Sales reps often lead very time-consuming lives finding leads, communicating with prospects, and ultimately trying to convert individuals into paying customers.
 Videos can help save these salespeople time.

 A company called Shine Interview used this same idea to create a thriving company.
 While sales teams use video to maximize time and efficiency during outreach and proposal processes Shine uses videos to make the hiring process quicker and more efficient for businesses.